symfony/ux/src/Swup/Resources/doc/index.rst

 Installation
 ------------

-Symfony UX Swup does not use any PHP and can be installed with any PHP/Symfony version.
+Before you start, make sure you have `Symfony UX configured in your app`_.

-You can install this bundle using Composer and Symfony Flex:
+Then install the bundle using Composer and Symfony Flex:

 .. code-block:: terminal